corbanmailloux/corb.co/content/about/index.md

 At home I train our two cats (Maya and Sasha) to do various tricks including jumping through hoops, walking upright, and heeling by my side.
 You can follow our progress and see lots of wonderful cat pictures on [@theladies_sashaandmaya's Instagram {{< fontawesome instagram >}}](https://www.instagram.com/theladies_sashaandmaya/?r=nametag).
 {{< figure src="maya-and-sasha.jpg#center" link="https://www.instagram.com/theladies_sashaandmaya/?r=nametag" alt="Collage of cat pictures" >}}

 As you'll see in my [projects](/categories/projects/), I like to work on home automation projects and generally enjoy DIY electronics.
+For my home automation system, I use [Home Assistant](https://www.home-assistant.io/), an open-source, Python-based platform that integrates with just about everything.
+You can find my complete Home Assistant configuration on [{{< fontawesome github >}} Github](https://github.com/corbanmailloux/home-assistant-configuration), with documentation of some of the major parts [in the repo's wiki](https://github.com/corbanmailloux/home-assistant-configuration/wiki/Packages).